It started with pigs. And with the smell there.

 First, a look back — what ball mills are and why they have a problem

-To understand what tribomechanical activation is, you first need to understand what it isn't.
-We'll start from here.
+To understand what tribomechanical activation is, one must first understand what it is not.
+Let's start from here.

-Conventional grinding methods are carried out using ball mills.
-A ball mill is essentially a rotating drum filled with massive balls or disks of metal — sometimes steel, sometimes other hard alloys.
+Conventional grinding processes are carried out using ball mills.
+A ball mill is essentially a rotating drum filled with huge balls or discs of metal — sometimes steel, sometimes other hard alloys.
 The minerals are placed in the drum.
 The drum rotates.
 The balls roll over each other and over the mineral.
 The mineral is ground, crushed, milled — finer and finer, smaller and smaller.

 For coarse applications, this works well enough.
-But for fine particle sizes below 50 micrometers, problems begin.
+But for fine grain sizes below 50 micrometers, problems begin.

 Problem 1: Metal abrasion.
-The balls wear down.
+The balls wear out.
 With every collision with the hard mineral, tiny metal particles rub off the balls.
 This metal abrasion ends up in the ground product.
-Zeolite attracts metal — that's actually its strength, its adsorption capacity.
-But that also means it absorbs the metal abrasion from the balls.
+Zeolite attracts metal — which is actually its strength, its adsorption capacity.
+But this also means that it absorbs the metal abrasion from the balls.
 A finely ground zeolite from a ball mill can be contaminated with heavy metals — not because the raw material was, but because the grinding process caused it.
 A simple magnet test shows this: dissolve zeolite in a glass of water, stir, hold a magnet to the outside of the glass — and observe what happens.
 With ball mill zeolite, a dark cloud is drawn to the magnet.
-That's the metal abrasion.
+This is the metal abrasion.

 Problem 2: Destruction of crystal lattices.
 This is the core problem.
-Zeolite has a unique internal structure — a crystal lattice with tiny cavities and channels that are responsible for its adsorption and ion exchange capabilities.
+Zeolite has a unique internal structure — a crystal lattice with tiny cavities and channels responsible for its adsorption and ion exchange capacity.
 When zeolite is ground in a ball mill, these crystal lattices are crushed and damaged.
-The balls press on the particles from the outside — the internal crystal lattice cannot withstand the pressure and collapses.
+The balls press on the particles from the outside — the crystal lattice inside cannot withstand the pressure and collapses.

 A zeolite with a destroyed crystal lattice is a zeolite that can no longer do what zeolite is known for.
 It is still chemically zeolite.
 But it no longer acts like zeolite.